Dental and Gum Disease

-In addition, if your blood sugar is not under control, this can cause bacteria to grow in your mouth, resulting in gum disease.
-If your blood sugar is high, your immune system cannot fight off infection very well.
-Also, if you have gum disease, it can make it more difficult to keep your blood sugar under control.
+When your blood sugar is high, your immune system can’t fight off infection very well.
+Once you have gum disease, it can make it more difficult to keep your blood sugar under control.

 Smoking can be another contributing factor to gum disease.
 While people without diabetes can also have gum issues because of smoking, the risk is much higher in people with diabetes.